LONG ARTICLE! 35 – 45 minute read:

 Designing Your Surfboard

 The plan shape of a surfboard (meaning its outline) is always determined by its length from nose to tail and its width from nose to middle (wide) point to tail.
-This is the most distinguishable feature of any surfboard, the one to give it not only its visual appeal but also influence its categorisation (e.g. to be considered a longboard, a surfboard should be longer than 7ft, have a rounded nose and a straighter outline relative to that of a Gun, for instance, which is distinguished by its narrow nose and tail width).
+This is the most distinguishable feature of any surfboard, the one to give it not only its visual appeal but also influences its categorization.

 A surfboard’s wide point is not necessarily the midpoint, but the widest point of its plan shape.
 On a Fish, for instance, the wide point is often above the midpoint, whereas a Thruster tends to have the wide point closer to the midpoint.